stacks-network/docs/README.md

 The `src/_data/cli-reference.json` file is generated from the `stx` subcommand `docs`.

-1. Install the latest version of the cli according to the instructions at: https://github.com/blockstack/stacks.js/tree/master/packages/cli
+1. Install the latest version of the cli according to the instructions at: https://github.com/hirosystems/stacks.js/tree/master/packages/cli

-2. Generate the json for the cli in the `docs.blockstack` repo.
+2. Generate the json for the cli in the `docs.stacks` repo.

    ```bash
    stx docs > src/_data/cli-reference.json